cltk/cltk/docs/greek.rst

     ('ἐτείας', 'A-S---FG-'),
     ('μῆκος', 'N-S---NA-')]

 The POS tagger is a work in progress, based upon the Perseus treebank.
-The `CLTK's version of this data is available<https://github.com/cltk/greek_treebank_perseus>`_, along with tagging conventions and instructions on creating your own POS tagger.
+The [CLTK's version of this data is available](https://github.com/cltk/greek_treebank_perseus), along with tagging conventions and instructions on creating your own tagger.

 Sentence Tokenization
 =====================